What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

 \section{Role of ML in the ADM Process}

-Now that we have defined the general concept of fairness, we can turn to answer the question of to what extent an ML model used in the context of an ADM process can be unfair.
-First, in Section \ref{sec:adm}, we will review the steps of an ADM process with respect to the applicability of the notion of fairness and illustrate it using the COMPAS example.
+Now that we have defined the general concept of fairness, we can turn to answer the questions of to what extent an ML model used in the context of an ADM process can contribute to unfair treatment and of what this entails for the design of ML models.
+First, in Section \ref{sec:adm}, we review the steps of an ADM process with respect to the applicability of the notion of fairness and illustrate it using the COMPAS example -- focusing on the goal of PA-neutrality rather than PA-focus (see again Section \ref{sec:equality}).
+In Sections \ref{sec:ml_ohne_pa} and \ref{sec:ml_mit_pa} we discuss the contributions of the ML model and propose concrete solutions for the situations without and with PAs, respectively.
+In Section \ref{sec:comp_other_concepts} we compare our framework with two seemingly related concepts from the literature.
+After this core methodological part, we illustrate its application in Section \ref{sec:implementation}.